antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 	[**Figure    7: Zoom    controls**](_static/images/UsingR2genome_zoomcontrols.png)

-3. At a larger magnification certain features such basepair pair coloring at the sequence annotation track may become visible.
+3. At a larger magnification certain features such as basepair pair coloring at the sequence annotation track may become visible.
 Note the black rectangles in the dark green exon region a collection of the probes which form together a probeset .
 Repeat the same drag and